-If you’ve been overpaid because you’ve been dishonest (eg not telling Centrelink you’ve started working or that you have a defacto partner) this can be a criminal offence.
+If you were overpaid and you knew or you should reasonably have known you were not being paid correctly (eg not telling Centrelink you’ve started working or that you have a defacto partner) this can be a criminal offence.

 If you think you’ve been overpaid get immediate legal advice before talking to anyone else about it.